azurekca/Techdegree-Project-7/README.md

 # Techdegree-Project-7
- React Gallery App for the Treehouse FSJS Techdegree
+ React Techdegree-Project-7 App for the Treehouse FSJS Techdegree